-The dimensions of this Tiguan are in keeping with the mid-size SUV pattern because it is the regular-sized Tiguan and not the supersized Allspace (which has yet to be locally launched in facelifted form).
+Space and comfort The dimensions of this Tiguan are in keeping with the mid-size SUV pattern because it is the regular-sized Tiguan and not the supersized Allspace (which has yet to be locally launched in facelifted form).
 Even though it is only slightly longer than 4,5 metres, innovative packing allows for more cabin and utility space than you may think.

 The cabin has enough head, shoulder, and legroom for all passengers and can fit four large people (or five average-sized ones) comfortably.
 A newly-added movable rear seat, which enables the capacity to be divided as needed between the boot and passenger compartment, increases versatility.

 All Tiguans come standard with cruise control, LED headlights, leather steering wheel trim, and the basic “Composition” colour touchscreen infotainment system.
 This adds to an already extensive base specification.

 The “Life” grade includes an electric tailgate, front cornering lights, front and rear parking sensors, 3-zone climate control, and new, simple touch-and-swipe controls.